mikemilano/ec2snapshots/README.md

 ec2snapshots us-west-1,us-west-2
 ```

+### Dry runs

-If you would like to see what would happen, without actually creating or deleting snapshots, use the `--dryrun` (or just `-dr`) flag.
+If you would like to see what would happen, without creating or deleting any snapshots,
+you can use the `--dryrun` flag.

 ```
 ec2snapshots --dryrun us-west-1